vtrnnhlinh/vtrnnhlinh.github.io/_drafts/self-study-chinese-part-1.md

 ### Memrise

 I was in mid level 3 or 4 when return learning Chinese on Memrise, and I have to say it was a terrible experience.
 I didn't remember anything and basically can't review anything.
 The phrases in Memrise are too advanced for me.
 And I sense that their focus is on conversations.
 They provided phrases by phrases, that leads to a problem - I can't read the hieroglyphic characters...
 I find this app **isn't effective for me in this stage of studying**.
+Because I have its lifetime version, so I will re-evaluate how to use it to maximise benefits.

+SuperChinese!
+I love this app too much.